ag-grid/ag-mcp/README.md

 - `articles` - Access to the full AG Grid documentation at the correct version.
 - `definitions` - API definitions and interfaces
-- `examples` - A library of AG Grid implementation examples in you framework.
+- `examples` - A library of AG Grid implementation examples in your framework.

 Your LLM can access these resources whenever it needs more information on how to implement AG Grid features.
 Refer to your LLM documentation for accessing these resources manually.